NashXam/wallet-sized/README.md

 A Nashville Xamarin User Grouop coding dojo excercise

 Write a Xamarin app named "Wallet Sized".
-The app has ten tiles each of which can store a handy bit of information (a note, a URL, or a picture)..
-T
+The app has ten tiles each of which can store a handy bit of information (a note, a URL, or a picture).

 How to contribute
 -----------------